mikauser001/palmy-python/README.md

 # 🌴palmy-python
+#API, Code/Repo will be fully published 2023

 This library allows you to quickly and easily use the Palmy-investing Web API via Python.
 Currently in progress.

-API, Code/Repo will be fully published 2023
+## Quick install

+## Requirements

 ## Ambinition
 Firstly easier API usability.
 Thats why this SDK can prevent errors before you request the data. <br>